 Trying new things means being bad at something for awhile so that I can improve – and it’s brutal.
 When I was younger I resisted trying something new unless I had a hunch I’d be good at it.
 Age only worsens this tendency.
 As I develop particular spheres of expertise, pride and comfort insist that I stay inside them.

 But after coaching and watching my kids play a thousand and one soccer games, I saw the beauty of the beautiful game and I had to give it a shot. (pun intended)

 The only problem: I wasn’t good, and I hate being bad.

-I mean I really hate it, especially in a team sport – what Malcolm Gladwell calls a weak-link sport – where even the best player’s success depends on the weakest.
-For a social perfectionist the only thing worse than being bad at something, is being bad at something in front of others.
+I mean I really hate it.
+It’s even worse in a team sport – what Malcolm Gladwell calls a weak-link sport – where even the best player’s success depends on the weakest.
+For a social perfectionist, the only thing worse than being bad at something, is being bad at something in front of others.

 Like a backseat driver my mind had remarkable ideas but couldn’t quite reach the steering wheel.

 I played on.
-My schedule allowed me to play twice a week, and in all cases a hard day outside on the pitch was better than a safe day inside the workout gym.
+My schedule allowed me to play twice a week.
+I went back time after time, building confidence muscle with repetition.
+Even a hard day on the pitch was better than a safe day inside the workout gym.

-But in terms of the sport, some days I saw progress but other days I felt like quitting.
-After losing the ball enough times that teammates simply passed it elsewhere, it felt like losing trust.
-Knowing most of them only through soccer, I wished I could explain to these guys that I was actually good at other things in life.
+Some days I saw progress but other days I felt like quitting.
+After losing the ball enough times, I noticed teammates simply passed it elsewhere.
+It felt like I’d lost their trust.
+I wished I could explain to these guys that I was actually good at other things in life.